elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Singleton pattern in JavaScript belongs to the Creational Design Pattern family, which is concerned with the process of object creation.
+      <strong>Interview Response:</strong> The Singleton pattern belongs to the Creational design patterns family, as it deals with object creation mechanisms, intending to create objects in a manner suitable to the situation.
     </div>
   </div>
 </details>